Last update Jan. 15, 2020

-Topical anesthetics (dermatological and mouth preparations when correctly applied like creams, subcutaneous injections for infiltration or spinal anesthesia) have negligible systemic absorption.
+Topical anesthetics (well applied ophthalmological, dermatological and stomatological preparations, as creams, subcutaneous injection for infiltration or spinal anesthesia) have virtually no systemic absorption.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.

 Thank you for helping to protect and promote breastfeeding.